Nonperturbative Renormalization in Lattice QCD with three Flavors of Clover Fermions: Using Periodic and Open Boundary Conditions: Towards final results

 The fluctuations at different scales are correlated.
 Hence we estimate the statistical uncertainty of the fit result $Z(\mu_0,a)$ by the statistical error of the closest (in $\mu$) data point.
 In most cases this procedure leads to errors that are still quite small.

 The systematic uncertainties are much more important.
 In order to estimate them we perform a number of fits varying exactly one element of the analysis at a time, see Table~\ref{tab.fits}.
 We choose two values of the lower limit $\mu_1$ of the fit range.
 For the parametrization of the discretization artifacts we either take the complete expression in Eq.~(\ref{eq.fitfun}) with $n_{\mathrm {disc}}=3$ terms or we set $A_3=0$ corresponding to $n_{\mathrm {disc}}=2$.
 The uncertainty due to the scale setting is taken into account by multiplying the values of $1/a^2$ given in Table~\ref{tab.spacings} by $\lambda^2_{\mathrm {scale}}= 1.03$.
 This value contains the scale uncertainty of~$8t_0^*=\left( \mu_{\mathrm{ref}}^{*} \right)^{-2}$ given in Ref.~\cite{Bruno:2017gxd} and the largest error of our determination of~$t_0^*/a^2$, added in quadrature.
 Also $\Lambda_{\MS}$ is varied within its uncertainty~\cite{Bruno:2017gxd}.
 In order to estimate the error caused by the truncation of the perturbative expansion of the conversion factors we reduce the number of loops $n_{\mathrm {loops}}$ used in the calculation of the conversion factors by one, compared to the maximal value $n_{\mathrm {loops}}^{\mathrm {max}}$ that is available.
 The size of the truncation error is taken to be one half of the resulting difference, because going, e.g., from two loops to three or more loops in the perturbative expansion is expected to lead to a smaller change than going from one loop to two loops, at least for sufficiently large scales.
 For the quark-antiquark operators we have $n_{\mathrm {loops}}^{\mathrm {max}} = 3$ in the \RI-MOM scheme, while in the \RI-SMOM scheme we have to be satisfied with $n_{\mathrm {loops}}^{\mathrm {max}} = 2$ for the tensor operators with derivatives.
+The symmetry properties of our operator multiplets can be found in Table~\ref{tab.representations} in Appendix~\ref{sec.opmulti}, and numerical values of the coefficients in the perturbative expansion of the conversion factors are given in Table~\ref{tab.confac} in Appendix~\ref{sec.confac}.
 For the three-quark operators only one-loop results for the conversion factors are available so that in these cases $n_{\mathrm {loops}}^{\mathrm {max}} = 1$.